Convoy raises $400 million at $2.75 billion valuation to make freight trucking more efficient

-On-demand trucking and freight marketplace Convoy has raises $400 million in a series D round of funding co-led by Generation Investment Management and T. Rowe Price Associates, with participation from Alphabet’s CapitalG, Lone Pine Capital, Baillie Gifford, Fidelity Management and Research, and Durable Capital Partners.
+On-demand trucking and freight marketplace Convoy has raised $400 million in a series D round of funding co-led by Generation Investment Management and T. Rowe Price Associates, with participation from Alphabet’s CapitalG, Lone Pine Capital, Baillie Gifford, Fidelity Management and Research, and Durable Capital Partners.

 The Seattle-based company has raised a chunky $668 million since its inception in 2015 and now claims a post-money valuation of $2.75 billion.
-Its latest cash injection follows its $185 million series C round led by CapitalG last September, which elevated it to the much-coveted “unicorn” club with a valuation north of $1 billion.
+Its latest cash injection follows a $185 million series C round led by CapitalG last September, which elevated it to the much-coveted “unicorn” club with a valuation north of $1 billion.
 Other illustrious previous investors include Salesforce CEO Marc Benioff, Dropbox CEO Drew Houston, Instagram cofounder Kevin Systrom, Jeff Bezos’ Bezos Expeditions, Y Combinator, Greylock Partners, and — because why not — Bono and The Edge from U2.

 By way of a quick recap, Convoy connects shippers with carriers, matching supply with demand to ensure trucks aren’t traveling long distances with empty trailers.
 It’s all about optimizing and streamlining cargo loads — like Uber for trucks.
 In fact, Uber itself offers a similar service called Uber Freight, which it recently committed another $200 million to as part of a major expansion.